Assessing a Mental Crisis in San Diego, CA

 If someone is suicidal or experiencing an immediate, life-threatening crisis, it is vital to seek help as soon as possible.
 Call 911, 988, or learn more about your options here.

-How We Treat a Crisis
+How We Treat a Mental Crisis in San Diego

 - Define the problem: When a new client enters our CSU, we first work diligently together to identify the problem or problems at the core of the crisis.
 We believe that all care should be person-centered.
 Our compassionate staff works with you to determine where you most need support.